 Where I really take issue with him is in his reprinting of a series of anti-Trump columns by spiteful losers in leftist newspapers and magazines, nothing to do with the rest of his blog.
 The point here is not if Trump is perfect, or even if he is a liar.
 The standard against which Trump should be judged is: will he save the world, and in particular, Israel, from Islamic terror, from the Iranian bomb, from the resurgence of antisemitism?
 Barely 100 days, and the hounds are after him before he has had a chance to be judged on the issues for which he was elected.

 Rabbi Daniel has a brother, Rabbi David Eidensohn, who also publishes a blog, in poor English, which suggests an absolutely preposterous solution to the problem of agunot.

-Daattorah stopped publishing suddenly at the end of March.
-We now find out that unfortunately he is recovering from a stroke.
+Daattorah stopped publishing recently for about three months due to a stroke.
 I wish him רפואה שלימה, otherwise we shall have lost one of the more entertaining web sites.